Skip to Content

 6. Have difficulty regulating negative emotions7

-7. At risk for anxiety at separation8
+7. More anxious at separation8

 Signs of attachment anxiety in adulthood

-Anxiously attached adults worry that their partners will reject them, leading them to seek closeness and intimacy compulsively9.
+Anxiously attached adults worry that their partners will reject them, leading them to seek closeness and intimacy compulsively.9

 Individuals with adult attachment anxiety tend to show the following characteristics: